What Is a PVC MEMBRANE?

 TPO membranes are very durable and can make your roof highly resistant to dirt and debris.
 TPO is also a very flexible material, which makes it resistant to tears, punctures, and impact damage.
 This flexibility will also translate to a roof that will hold its shape as the rest of the building settles.
 TPO is available in thicker membranes, which offer even more protection from the elements and from impact damage.

 Aside from being the most affordable weather-resistant roofing option, a TPO membrane is also very environmentally friendly.
 The reflective membrane will make it easier to keep your facility cool during the summer, and the TPO sealing properties will make it easier to keep the building warm in the winter.
 TPO is also 100 percent recyclable, so you won’t have to worry about the membrane taking up space in a landfill when it comes time to install a new roof.

-EPDM has been a popular flat roofing material.
-A rubber roof membrane is also known as EPDM (ethylene propylene diene terpolymer).
+EPDM (ethylene propylene diene terpolymer) has been a popular rubber roof roofing material.
 EPDM membrane roofs are lightweight and are more durable than older flat roof systems like BUR and Modified but can be less durable to punctures than modern PVC membranes.
 EPDM membranes share with PVC the advantage of high recyclability after the useful life of the roof has been exhausted.
 The naturally dark color of rubber roofs makes them prone to absorbing heat and, in some circumstances, may require a cool white roof coating.

 BUILT-UP ROOF (BUR)

 Built-up roofs are comprised of hot tar and gravel.
 They are one of the most affordable flat roof systems.
 They are typically constructed of three or more layers of waterproof ply sheets which are sandwiched between layers of hot tar.